ippontech/blog-usa/posts/convenient-secrets-with-spring-boot-cloud-aws.md

 These conventions provide the flexibility to define global, application-specific, and environment-specific parameters.
 An added benefit is that parameters can be added/changed/removed in AWS Parameter Store and will sync on application restart.
 There's no middle layers or task definitions to update.

+### Access the injected property

+The `github.token` property should now be retrieved at application startup from Parameter Store.
+The parameter's full key is `/config/application/github.token`.
+The prefix, `/config/application`, is omitted and what is left is our application property key.
+The value, `ABC123`, is transparently decrypted and provided to the application at runtime.

 # Wrapping Up

-If this seems simple, it's because it is.
-Spring Boot's starter packages tend to do a good job of the box with minimal to no configuration.
+It's that easy.
+Spring Boot's starter packages tend to do a good job out of the box with minimal to no configuration.

 I hope you found this to be easy to follow and beneficial.
 And remember, keep your secrets out of your source code!